-Resistance exercise is the best method of maintaining and building muscle mass so try and include this into your regime.
-Diet wise it's important to maintain a good intake of lean protein by eating with every meal.
-If you're vegan then try to eat a wide variety of plant proteins across the day such as beans, pulses, lentils and tofu as this will ensure you get enough of all the amino acids required by the body.
+Resistance exercise is the best method of maintaining and building muscle mass, so try and include this in your regime.
+Diet-wise, it's important to maintain a good intake of lean protein by eating with every meal.
+If you're vegan, then try to eat a wide variety of plant proteins across the day such as beans, pulses, lentils and tofu, as this will ensure you get enough of all the amino acids required by the body.

 Hydration is really important when you're exercising or competing.
-Water is obviously the main way of hydrating but not the only one as all beverages including tea, coffee and milk contribute to hydration.
-Diet contributes up to 30% of our fluid intake and the most hydrating foods include watery fruits (good snacks), soups and dishes with a high-water content such as casseroles and stews.
+Water is obviously the main way of hydrating, but it's not the only one, as all beverages including tea, coffee and milk contribute to hydration.
+Diet contributes up to 30% of our fluid intake and the most hydrating foods include watery fruits (good snacks), soups, and dishes with a high-water content such as casseroles and stews.

-During intense exercise on when training on a very hot day you may want to add electrolytes to your water which have been shown to help hydrate the body more effectively.
-These include sodium and potassium which are required to maintain fluid balance in the body (you can lose a lot of sodium through sweat).
+During intense exercise or when training on a very hot day you may want to add electrolytes to your water; these have been shown to help hydrate the body more effectively.
+Electrolytes include sodium and potassium which are required to maintain fluid balance in the body (you can lose a lot of sodium through sweat).
 It's this regulation of fluids that prevents cells from becoming too full (bursting) or shrivelling up from dehydration.
 Electrolytes also ensure that your nerves, muscles and brain are kept in good working order.

 Don't be tempted to reach for sugary drinks when hydrating.
-These drinks rich in glucose are really for those who are training very hard and require a source of energy to help them replete during their session or during competition.
+These drinks are rich in glucose, and are really for those who are training very hard and require a source of energy during their session or during competition.
 For everyone else they just add unnecessary energy and sugar into the diet.

 The exact cause of cramp is not fully understood, and studies often produce mixed results, but these are some of the more common reasons why experts think they occur:

-This hampers physical performance and can cause fatigue as well as affecting decision making and concentration.
+This hampers physical performance and can cause fatigue as well as affecting decision-making and concentration.
 If you're thirsty then you're already dehydrated.
-Dehydration can decrease the amount of fluid outside of the cells causing nerve endings to bunch together and spontaneously discharge (twitching of muscles) which may lead to cramp.
+Dehydration can decrease the amount of fluid outside the cells, causing nerve endings to bunch together and spontaneously discharge (twitching of muscles) which may lead to cramp.